History of Keele services

 In the event this didn't happen: the M6 opened to J16 in 1962, but Keele opened on the day the M6 was extended to J20, 15 November 1963.
 A film celebrating the opening of the motorway praised Keele for its "varied and reasonably priced menu" and "relaxing surroundings", saying it would "cater for every motorway user".

 A sign on the door boasted the following facilities: Grill & Griddle Restaurant, Snack Bar, Toilets, Postal Service.
 Wooden panels along the bridge gave directions to "Birmingham" and "Preston", to ensure motorists found the right car park.
+Outside, the service area took up a small footprint and had very little grass space from opening, which soon became a problem.

 In its time, Keele has been painted bare brown, grey, Welcome Break blue, KFC red, Coffee Primo orange, white, Welcome Break black, and no doubt many other colours.
 In the 1990s there was an attempt to turn it into a giant advertising billboard, but this was rejected by the authorities on the grounds it would be distracting and dangerous to update.